wwWallet/wallet-android-wrapper/README.md

 Running
 -------

-You can install the Android app by either [Building](#Building) it, or by exploring this repositories [releasesk](https://github.com/gunet/wwwallet-android-wrapper/releases).
+You can install the Android app by either [Building](#building) it, or by exploring this repositories [releases](https://github.com/gunet/wwwallet-android-wrapper/releases/latest).

 Building